+In this example, each NZLP could be a natural person or a company.

-- 47. The ALP makes an unfranked distribution to the partners of \$100.
+The ALP makes an unfranked distribution to the partners of \$100.
 For Australian income tax purposes, this distribution is treated as a dividend and Australian dividend withholding tax of 15% is deducted.
-The net amount distributed is then \$85 in total. - 48.
-In this situation only the second of the three elements has been met.
-While the Australian income tax dividend withholding tax of 15% has been paid, it has not been paid on New Zealand assessable income.
-This is because, for New Zealand income tax purposes, the distribution from a partnership would be drawings and not subject to New Zealand income tax. - 49.
-Therefore, no foreign tax credit is available to the New Zealand partners. - 50.
+The net amount distributed is then \$85 in total.

+In this situation only the second of the three key elements has been met.
+While the Australian dividend withholding tax of 15% has been paid, it has not been paid on New Zealand assessable income.
+This is because, for New Zealand income tax purposes, the distribution from a partnership is not a dividend (under s CD 1) and would instead be drawings not subject to New Zealand income tax.

+Therefore, no foreign tax credit is available to the New Zealand partners.

 Example 2, therefore, differs from example 1.
-In example 1, the partners are treated (under s HG 2) as deriving the income derived by the partnership.
+In example 1, the partners are treated (under ss HG 2 and CB 35) as deriving the income (under s CB 1) derived by the partnership.
 As a result, the partners in example 1 are treated as directly deriving the income.
-The income is taxable in the hands of the partners, and a foreign tax credit is available. - 51.
+The income is taxable in the hands of the partners, and a foreign tax credit is available.

 In example 2, the payment to the partners is a drawing down of the partners' capital: Case F123 (1984) 6 NZTC 60,117.
 The payment does not relate to any income derived by the partnership that has flowed through to the partners under s HG 2.
-As the payment is drawings it is not taxable in the hands of the partners, and so no foreign tax credit is available.
+As the payment is drawings, it is not taxable in the hands of the partners, and so no foreign tax credit is available.

+In this example, each NZLP is a natural person.

-- 52. In example 3, the ALP owns units in a unit trust and the New Zealand partners are natural persons.
+In example 3, the ALP owns units in a unit trust and the New Zealand partners are natural persons.
 As noted above at [8] and [10], one of the requirements for an ALP is that it is carrying on a business.
 The above ALP is in the business of managing various investments (including its investment in the unit trust).
 As seen above at [23], a unit trust is included in the definition of "company" for New Zealand income tax purposes.
-The unit trust distributes income of \$100 to the ALP and the ALP pays income tax on the distribution of \$30.5 - 53.
-The payment of the distribution from the unit trust to the ALP is a purely domestic transaction in Australia, so article 1(2) of the DTA does not affect Australia's taxation rights on that transaction.
-This means that Australia is allowed to tax the ALP in example 3 to the extent allowed under its taxation laws (and so is not limited by the dividend article in the DTA to 15%).
-In accordance with the Australia and New Zealand Double Tax Agreement, New Zealand is required to provide relief in the form of foreign tax credits for the income tax paid in Australia by the ALP on the income that is assessable in New Zealand. - Under New Zealand income tax law the distribution from an Australian unit 54. trust is treated as a dividend under s CD 1. - 55.
-In this case all three elements are met:
+The unit trust distributes income of \$100 to the ALP and the ALP pays income tax on the distribution of \$30.8

-5 Under Australian tax law, a distribution from a unit trust is taxed as a distribution from a trust or as a dividend from a company (depending on the circumstances of the unit trust).
+8 Under Australian tax law, a distribution from a unit trust is taxed as a distribution from a trust or as a dividend from a company (depending on the circumstances of the unit trust).
 The reference in this example to a distribution includes both situations.